How to find a Claude Code implementation specialist who delivers

 If your team cannot document their workflows, Claude Code will not magically create them.
 If your data is scattered across 47 systems, MCP cannot fix that.
 If your security team blocks everything, enterprise deployment is fantasy.

-Start with a $5,000-20,000 proof of concept.
+Start with a proof of concept in the thousands to tens of thousands.
 Pick one specific workflow.
 Implement it completely.
 Then decide if you need the full deployment.

-Because here is what nobody mentions: Claude Code costs $3 per million input tokens and loading your entire codebase for every request gets expensive fast.
-That specialist charging $300/hour might save you $50,000 in API costs through proper optimization.
+An overlooked consideration: Claude Code uses per-token pricing and loading your entire codebase for every request gets expensive fast.
+With prompt caching giving you a 90% discount on cache hits, that specialist charging premium rates might save you significant API costs through proper optimization alone.

 The crossroads moment is not choosing a consultant.
 It is deciding whether you are ready for real implementation or just want to check the AI box.
 Choose wisely.
 The path you take determines whether you get transformation or just another failed pilot.

 Want to evaluate your readiness before hiring anyone?
-Start by counting your data sources and multiplying by 14,000 tokens.
+Start by counting your data sources and multiplying by thousands of tokens.
 If that number makes you uncomfortable, fix your architecture first.
 Then find your specialist.

 About the Author